CoderMurat360/MomScript/README.md

 - User input
 - Type casting
 - Printing types
+- Expressions (math, concatenation, and boolean expressions)
+- if-statements

 Current limitations/bugs:
 - Comments cannot be used on the same line as code
-- Only strings and variables can be printed, to print anything else first make a variable then print it (will be fixed)
+- no else/else-ifs

 ### Updates and things coming soon
 New features:
-- New command, show_type: prints the type of the variable.
-- Debug mode that prints the split line and the variable storage at the end of each line run
-- Updated syntax: typechange --> type_change
+- debug mode is now activated through .ms if you put the "debug" command in your program
+- if-statements
+- expressions
+- equal signs (for more organized variable assignment

 Coming soon:
-- Updated debug mode
-- Updated printing
-- Better comments
-- if statements
+- else and else if
+- functions

 ## How to use
 To run the file without an IDE: